gmsn-ita/minushalf/docs/source/execute.rst

 - command: Command used to perform first principles calculations.
 (Default: ['mpirun','vasp'])

-The :code:`mpirun` command is used for convenience and can be overridden depending on the local settings of the user's machine.
+The :code:`mpirun` command is used for convenience and can be overridden depending on the local settings of the user\'s machine.
 The example below shows an use of the vasp tag in the :code:`minushalf.yaml file`:

 .. code-block:: yaml